ls1intum/Artemis/docs/user/courses/customizable.rst

 - **Enable postings by students**: Whether the posting sections should be enabled for lectures and exercises.
 More details regarding this can be found :ref:`here <communication>`.
 - **Online Course**: Whether this course should be part of an external online course using the LTI interface (e.g. on edX).
 This requires additional setup by administrators. **Note:** Online Course and Student Course Registration Enabled are mutually exclusive.
 - **Student Course Registration Enabled**: Whether students should be able to register themselves.
 If enabled, students can register for the course by clicking |course_register| in their |course_overview|.
 An optional confirmation message can be specified, it will be shown to students during the registration and can be used e.g. to inform students about examination rules. **Note:** Online Course and Student Course Registration Enabled are mutually exclusive.
-- **Presentation Score**: Whether students have to hold presentations in this course, e.g. to be eligible for an exam bonus.
-The required minimum number of presentations can be defined if this option is enabled.
-Note that you can define for every exercise whether it should be eligible for the presentation score within the exercise settings.

 .. figure:: customizable/course_settings.png
     :align: center